FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-cert/README.md

 Python3 and boto3 installed (though this specific directory only uses Terraform).

-The scripts use access keys of a user that is able to create and delete a certificate in the CertificateManager.
+The scripts use access keys of a user that is able to create and delete a certificate in the CertificateManager and is able to add or delete a DNS-record in your Route53 domain.

-Copy terraforms-template.tfvars from ../init-infra to ../../terraform.tfvars and change the content: add the access key and the secret access key of an administrative user to this file.
-The cert scripts further only use the domain name.
+Copy terraforms-template.tfvars from ../init-infra to ../../terraform.tfvars and change the content: add the access key and the secret access key of an administrator to this file.

 ## List of parameters in ../../terraform.tfvars

 The init-cert scripts use the same terraform.tfvars file as the files in the init-infra directory.
 See the README.md file in init-infra for more information about these parameters.

+The terraform_cert.tf script will use just a few parameters.
+See the first lines in this file to see which parameters are used and which ones are not used.

 ## Shell scripts